staging-951d-madcitymultimedia/postman-docs/src/pages/docs/administration/domain-verification-and-capture/domain-capture-faqs.md

 ### Can a Team Admin view the list of user accounts that will be captured before enabling domain capture?

-Yes, a Team Admin can view the list of the unclaimed Postman accounts that will be captured prior to confirming they'd like to enable domain capture.
-To learn more, see [View unclaimed accounts](/docs/administration/domain-verification-and-capture/add-and-verify-a-domain/#view-unclaimed-accounts).
+Yes, a Team Admin on an [Enterprise Ultimate plan](https://www.postman.com/pricing) can view the list of the unclaimed Postman accounts that will be captured prior to confirming they'd like to enable domain capture.
+To learn more, see [View unclaimed accounts](/docs/administration/domain-verification-and-capture/enable-domain-capture/#view-unclaimed-accounts).

 ### Does adding a domain automatically add all the team members with the organization’s domain to the organization’s team?